izuyev/java_sdk/README.md

 #Aria Java SDK

-The Java SDK is a library that makes it easy to use the [Aria](http://www.ariasystems.com/) web services in your java application.
+The Java SDK is a library that makes it easy to use the [Aria](http://www.ariasystems.com/) web services of Core API/Object-Query API/AdminTools API in your java application.

 ## Installation